Price

 -

-The State family allowance shall be paid for each child to be raised in the family from the date of reaching the age of one to the age of 16, as well as for a child aged 16 to 20 if he or she is training in a general education or vocational education institution and has not entered into a marriage.
+The amount of the State Family Benefit depends on the number of children actually being raised for whom the benefit is received.
+The State Family Benefit is paid for each child in the family from the day the child reaches one year of age until the child reaches 16 years of age, as well as for a child aged 16 to 20 years, if the child studies at a general or vocational education institution and has not entered into marriage.

 Process description